Alternatives and services

 206-296-1240 or 206-477-2316

 EHD is located in Room 1028, on the tenth floor of the King County Courthouse, Seattle map external link

 Electronic Home Detention allows offenders to serve all or some portion of their pre-trial and/or sentenced time at home.
 Offenders are monitored electronically and are confined to their homes, except when following a set schedule that may include attendance at work, school or treatment.
 To insure compliance the offender is equipped with an electronic bracelet in order to allow monitoring.
-The alternative uses a cellular device for the electronic monitoring.
+Our office offers RF cellular device monitoring, GPS and alcohol monitoring in conjunction with electronic home detention if ordered by the court.
 The Department is immediately alerted if the equipment has been tampered with or the offender is not within the required distance of the monitoring device.

 The Intake Services Unit provides information to the court to expedite the release of appropriate defendants awaiting adjudication or to ensure that offenders are not incarcerated when other appropriate alternatives are available.
 ISU implements administrative court orders which release individuals on personal recognizance pending disposition of their charges.

-Work Education Release is an alcohol and drug free residential alternative for offenders who are employed or are in one of the County's special treatment courts.
-When not at work or treatment, offenders are required to be in the WER facility.
-Random drug testing is used to monitor for use of illegal drugs and consumption of alcohol.
-Offenders are required to pay room and board on a sliding scale based on their hourly rate of gross pay.
-They also pay restitution, child support or court costs as required by the Court.
-Offenders are involved in a case management process that directs them to structured programs and/or treatment.
+Work Education Release was an alcohol- and drug-free residential alternative for offenders who were employed or enrolled in one of the County's special treatment courts.
+When not at work or treatment, offenders were required to be in the WER facility.
+Random drug testing was used to monitor for use of illegal drugs and consumption of alcohol.
+Offenders paid restitution, child support or court costs as required by the Court.
+Offenders also were involved in a case management process that directed them to structured programs and/or treatment.